sumit612/esp_mesh_tcp/README.md

 # ESP_MESH_TCP
-THis example demonstates how to use ESP-MDF framework for transferring data from non-root node to tcp socket.
+THis example demonstates how to use ESP-MDF framework for transferring data from non-root(node) device to tcp socket.
 Needed componensts:
 1. At least two ESP32 boards(dev-kitc used here)
 2. One mobile hotspot